aiven/terraform-provider-aiven/docs/resources/clickhouse_grant.md

 ### Required

 - `project` (String) Identifies the project this resource belongs to.
 To set up proper dependencies please refer to this variable as a reference.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.
 - `service_name` (String) Specifies the name of the service that this resource belongs to.
 To set up proper dependencies please refer to this variable as a reference.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.

 ### Optional

 - `privilege_grant` (Block Set) Configuration to grant a privilege.
-This property cannot be changed, doing so forces recreation of the resource. (see [below for nested schema](#nestedblock--privilege_grant))
+Changing this property forces recreation of the resource. (see [below for nested schema](#nestedblock--privilege_grant))
 - `role` (String) The role to grant privileges or roles to.
 To set up proper dependencies please refer to this variable as a reference.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.
 - `role_grant` (Block Set) Configuration to grant a role.
-This property cannot be changed, doing so forces recreation of the resource. (see [below for nested schema](#nestedblock--role_grant))
+Changing this property forces recreation of the resource. (see [below for nested schema](#nestedblock--role_grant))
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))
 - `user` (String) The user to grant privileges or roles to.
 To set up proper dependencies please refer to this variable as a reference.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.

 ### Read-Only